siderolabs/talos/website/content/docs/v0.9/Guides/converting-control-plane.md

 This guide describes automated conversion script and also shows detailed manual conversion process.

+## Video Walkthrough

+To see a live demo of this writeup, see the video below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/nUuFYLEp7wQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Automated Conversion

 First, make sure all nodes are updated to Talos 0.9: